dynaconf/dynaconf/docs/flask.md

 ### Develoment extensions

-It is also possible to have extensions that loads only in development environment.
+It is also possible to have extensions that loads only for development environment.

 ```toml
 [default]